ML-7641-Fall-2022/RoboChef/README.md

 ### Points for further exploration

 - Applications of autoencoders to learn underlying feature representation and provide a more personalized recommendation.
+- Added functionality to recommend the food items that can be prepared using the ingredients image a user has uploaded.

 ## Results & Discussion